securinets-enit/Friendly-CTF-2025/foren/weekly-run/readme.md

 # Weekly Run
 "Man is what he is, because of his routine."
-Galadima Dostoevsky
+Fyodor salamanki Dostoevsky

 **Difficulty: Easy**

-**Author: galadima**
+**Author: salamanki**